Congress appoints B N Chandrappa as working president of Karnataka unit | Politics

 The appointment of Chandrappa comes after Karnataka Congress working president R Dhruvanarayana passed away last month.

-The Congress is seeking to wrest power from the BJP in Karnataka, the only southern state where the saffron party is in power The elections to the 224-member assembly will be held on May 10 and results will be declared on May 13.
+While the party had declared 124 candidates in its first list, it declared another 42 candidates in the second list.
+The party's Central Election Committee has met at least four times and held detailed deliberations on all the candidates for the total 224 assembly seats, but is yet to declare 58 more candidates.
+The Congress is seeking to wrest power from the BJP in Karnataka, the only southern state where the saffron party is in power The elections to the assembly will be held on May 10 and results will be declared on May 13.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)